 It’s hard not to be overshadowed by Metz’s stunning cathedral, but the Église Sainte-Ségolène is worth a visit on its own.
 Dating from the 13th century, its oldest stained glass is about 800 years old!
 There is also lovely original polychrome painting, sculptures, golden mosaics, and a stunning tile floor.

 It’s located right on the Place Jeanne d’Arc which has a wealth of interesting things all around.
-There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel Pierné; and a fabulous place called La Jehanne where you can sit outside, have a glass of wine or a bite to eat, and just enjoy the stunning views, and some ‘joie de vivre!’
+There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel Pierné; and a fabulous spot called La Jehanne where you can sit outside, have a glass of wine or a bite to eat, and just enjoy the stunning views, and some ‘joie de vivre!’

 8. Pompidou Center